wolfpld/tracy/README.md

 # Tracy Profiler

-Tracy is a frame profiler that can be used for remote or embedded telemetry of your application.
+Tracy is a real-time frame profiler that can be used for remote or embedded telemetry of your application.

 ![](doc/profiler.png)